GravityLabs/HPaste/README.markdown

 The above table has a column family called meta, and several strongly-typed columns in the "meta" family.
 It then creates several column families that do not have column definitions under them ("views" and "viewsByDay").
 The reason for this is that in HBase you tend to create two different type of column families: in one scenario, you create a column family that contains a set of columns that resemble columns in an RDBMS: each column is "typed" and has a unique identity.
 In the second scenario, you create a column family that resembles a Map: you dynamically add key-value pairs to this family.
 In this second scenario, you don't know what the columns are ahead of time--you'll be adding and removing columns on the fly.
 HPaste supports both models.

+## Lifecycle Management

+Because HBase prefers to have a single instance of the Configuration object for connection management purposes, gravity-hbase-schema does not manage any Configuration lifecycle.
+When you specify your schema, you need to have an implicit instance of Configuration in scope.

 ## Table Creation
 If you have an existing table in HBase with the same name and families, you can get started.
 If you don't, you can now call:
 ```scala